1988-1989

 Leroy and Dorothy Lavine, Boston, Massachusetts, gift; to Harvard University Art Museums, 2003.

-Construction of painted cardboard
+Construction of painted paper

 20th centuryAmericanBronze